CodethinkLabs/bloodlight-hardware/hardware/README.md

 This position file needs fixing because kicad and JLCPCB's tooling disagree on the default rotation for some part.

-To apply the rotations to the placement file use the following command:
-    patch plots/output.bloodlight-top-pos.csv placement.patch

-Note that for any future changes to the design the rotation patch will need to be updated accordingly.
+To ensure the rotations are correct upload your design JLCPCB.com and view their rendered output to check the part rotations are correct and manually fixup where they are incorrect.

 ## 4. Generate the BOM